alphanome-ai/common-contributing-guide/README.md

 ## Contribution Workflow

-We're excited that you're thinking about helping us!
-We've made a guide to help you know what to do.
-You can also do things your own way if you want.
+We're thrilled you're considering contributing to our projects!
+We've crafted this guide to make your journey smooth and enjoyable.
+Of course, you're free to follow your own workflow if you prefer.

 ### Step 1: Pick What to Work On

 1. **Look at Open Issues**:
-  - **Option 1**: Go to our [Request For Contributions](https://github.com/orgs/alphanome-ai/projects/7) board.
-This shows tasks that need help.
+  - **Option 1**: Navigate to our [Request For Contributions](https://github.com/orgs/alphanome-ai/projects/7) board.
+This board contains tasks that are ready for contributions.
-  - **Option 2**: Visit the GitHub Issues page of the specific project that interests you.
-For instance, you can check out the [`sec-parser` Issues](https://github.com/alphanome-ai/sec-parser/issues) and [`sec-ai` Issues](https://github.com/alphanome-ai/sec-ai/issues).
+  - **Option 2**: Browse the GitHub Issues page of the specific project that interests you.
+For example, visit the [`sec-parser` Issues](https://github.com/alphanome-ai/sec-parser/issues) or [`sec-ai` Issues](https://github.com/alphanome-ai/sec-ai/issues).
   - **Tips**:
-    - For any task, see if it has a `contributions-welcome` label.
-These are good to work on.
+    - Search for tasks labeled `contributions-welcome`.
+These tasks align with our goals.
-    - If you are new, look for tasks with a `good-first-issue` label.
+    - If you're new to the project, look for tasks labeled `good-first-issue`.

 2. **Read Our Plans**:
-  - Check our [Short-Term Roadmap](https://github.com/orgs/alphanome-ai/discussions/21).
-This shows what we want to do next.
+  - Examine our [Short-Term Roadmap](https://github.com/orgs/alphanome-ai/discussions/21) to understand our upcoming projects and focus areas.

 3. **Suggest Your Own Task**:
-  - If you find a problem or have a new idea, you can suggest it.
-Use the [Discussions](https://github.com/orgs/alphanome-ai/discussions) or [Discord](https://discord.gg/2MC3uJhBxs) to talk about it.
+  - If you discover an issue or have a novel idea, feel free to propose it.
+Initiate a conversation either in the [Discussions](https://github.com/orgs/alphanome-ai/discussions) forum or on our [Discord](https://discord.gg/2MC3uJhBxs) server.

 ### Step 2: Get Ready to Work

+1. **Consult the Project's CONTRIBUTING.md**:
+  - Before you start, make sure to read the `CONTRIBUTING.md` file of the project you've chosen.
+This file will guide you on setting up the development environment, following coding standards, and understanding the codebase and domain context.

+2. **Fork the Project**:
-1. **Make a Copy**: Make your own copy of our project by 'forking' it.
+  - Create your own copy of the project by 'forking' it on GitHub.

-2. **Talk About Your Plan**: It's a good idea to talk about what you will do in the issue comments.
-You can ask questions here.

-3. **Get the Code**: Download the code to your computer.
-Keep your code updated.
-Check this [Guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork#syncing-a-fork-branch-with-the-github-cli) to know how.
+3. **Discuss Your Plan**:
+  - Although optional, we recommend commenting on the issue you're tackling.
+Use this space to clarify your approach, ask questions, or seek guidance.

+4. **Clone and Update Your Fork**:
+  - Download your forked project to your local machine and keep it updated.
+Refer to this [GitHub Guide](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork#syncing-a-fork-branch-with-the-github-cli) for instructions on how to sync your fork.

 ### Step 3: Do the Work

-1. **Make a Pull Request**: When you are ready, ask us to include your changes by making a 'pull request'.
-Explain clearly what you have done.
+1. **Create a Pull Request**:
+  - Once you've made your changes, submit them for review by creating a 'pull request'.
+Provide a clear and comprehensive explanation of what you've done.

-2. **Check for Errors**: After you send your changes, our system will check for mistakes.
-If it finds any, it will tell you.
-You can also check for mistakes on your computer before sending.
+2. **Check for Errors**:
+  - After you've submitted your pull request, our automated system will run checks.
+If it finds issues, you'll be notified.
+To preemptively catch any potential issues, you can also run these checks locally on your machine.

+Thank you for considering contributing to our project.
+Your help is invaluable to us!

 ## Seeking Assistance and Asking Questions
 Should you have any questions, or concerns, or need further clarification, please post them to our [Discussions](https://github.com/orgs/alphanome-ai/discussions) page or [Discord](https://discord.gg/9zePQH7D) unless they are specific to a GitHub issue or a GitHub pull request.
 This centralized area allows for easier tracking of community inquiries and ensures that you get a timely response.